eclipse-hono/hono/tests/readme.md

 mvn verify -Prun-tests -Dhono.messaging-infra.type=amqp
 ```

-### Run Tests for a particular Protocol Adapter only
+### Running the Tests for a particular Protocol Adapter only

 By default, all protocol adapter listed in the overview above are started as part of running the integration tests.
 However, when working on a particular protocol adapter, only the integration tests verifying that adapter's behavior